-While it’s true that the vast majority of Cultural Care au pairs are women, there is a pool of male au pairs that grows every year!
+While it’s true that the vast majority of Cultural Care au pairs are women, there is growing interest from men who want to be au pairs every year!
 Male au pairs—or, “bro pairs” as we’ve affectionately nicknamed them—are an important part of our community.
 Historically, men are less seen as caregivers compared to their female counterparts, but the truth is they’re just as qualified and eager to experience family life in the USA.

 Take German au pair Niklas, for example.
 His host parents, Ami and Bruce Brown in Pennsylvania, tell anyone who will listen just how much he has positively changed their lives.

 Niklas came to the USA to live with the Brown family in March 2018.
 From the very first day, Amy and Bruce have witnessed firsthand his excellent work ethic, reliability, dependability, and conscientiousness.